US seeks to deport Kilmar Abrego Garcia to Uganda after he refused plea offer in his smuggling case

 A Department of Homeland Security agent later testified that he didn't begin investigating the traffic stop until this April, when the government was facing mounting pressure to return Abrego Garcia to the U.S.

-Although Abrego Garcia was deemed eligible for pretrial release last month, he remained in jail at the request of his attorneys, who feared the Republican administration could try to immediately deport him again if he were freed.
+Abrego Garcia has an American wife and children and has lived in Maryland for years.
+Although he was deemed eligible for pretrial release last month, he remained in jail at the request of his attorneys, who feared the Republican administration could try to immediately deport him again if he were freed.
 A recent ruling in a separate case in Maryland required ICE to provide 72 hours' notice before initiating deportation proceedings — time to allow a prospective deportee to mount a defense.
 An email from ICE sent to attorneys at 4:01 p.m. on Friday refers to that decision.

 “Please let this email serve as notice that DHS may remove your client, Kilmar Armando Abrego Garcia, to Uganda no earlier than 72 hours from now (absent weekends),” it states.
 Uganda recently agreed to take deportees from the U.S., provided they do not have criminal records and are not unaccompanied minors.